 But the fact is that parents in the time of COVID-19 are no longer just parents.

 With multiple family members living, working, and schooling under the same roof, parents have had to become office managers as the home becomes a multipurpose space that probably wasn’t designed with an eye toward being an office, school, and entertainment hub.
 Families, therefore, are trying to optimise their space for everything they need right now by creating separation.
 Searches for “kids desk” have grown globally by over 500% year over year.3

 “We sectioned off a room for my wife so she could have an office,” said one respondent.
 “We got our son a better computer, and set him up in an area where he can do school work and play music and do stuff like that.”

 Which leads us to two of the biggest stressors for parents: playing teacher and entertainer.

 With schools across the globe shut for a large part of the year, and some still trying to figure out the right approach to moving forward, parents are scrambling to fill in the gaps.
-Searches for “online learning” have grown globally by over 400% year over year, and searches for “home schooling” have grown globally by over 200% in the same time frame.4
+In MENA, searches for “online learning” have grown by over 700% year over year, and searches for “home schooling” have grown by over 200% in the same time frame.4

-Searches for “online learning” have grown globally by over 400% year over year.
+Searches for “online learning” have grown by over 700% year over year in MENA.

 “I’ve just learned how much kids this age need during the day and how hard it is to be a teacher,” said one person we interviewed.